tlslink/anylink-client/README.md

 Due to the above reasons, it is only recommended for users with certain macOS system experience.

 You can use the `wget` or `curl` command to download the dmg file.
-If you use a browser to download the file, please execute the following command,
+If you use a web browser to download the file, please execute the following command,

 ```bash